 These included Mark Aldrich of Warsaw, a former state legislator and a commissioner of the Warsaw Peoria Wabash Railroad and Des Moines Rapids Railroad a partner with other commissioners including former Governor Joe Duncan in the Warsaw Land Company.
 Aldrich was a major in the militia and charged as one of the five defendants in Joseph’s and Hyrum’s murder.

-6.The New York Land Company wanted the 20,000 acres of Mormon-owned lands in Iowa.
+6.The New York Land Company wanted the 20,000 acres of Latter-day Saint-owned lands in Iowa.

 Map of the Half Breed Tract in Iowa